 As cold weather approaches and winter storms are forecast, expert drivers follow these winter safety tips for truck drivers:

 - Vehicle Upkeep: During winter, trucks must be kept running in top form.
 Keep fluids checked and filled.
 Make sure that regular maintenance is performed on time.
-Check to be sure that winter weather gear is on board such as jumper cables, road flares, first aid kits, chains, and safety cones.
+Check to be sure that winter weather gear is on board.
+Keep jumper cables, road flares, first aid kits, chains, and safety cones.
 Make sure that each of these are in good working condition.

 - Inspect Lights, Tires, Wiring, Brakes: Make sure all wiring is in good shape with no frays or worn places.
 Ensure all lights are working and no light bulbs need to be replaced.
 Have brakes and windshield wipers checked to be sure they don’t need to be replaced.
 Check all tires for proper air pressure and have a good spare ready.
 Be sure that all lights, tires, wiring, etc. are in proper working order on the tractor trailer as well.
 Get more winter safe driving tips.